PromptAI/promptdialog/docs/quick_start/survey/index.md

 ---
 layout: default
-title: Overview
+title: Survey
-nav_order: 1
+nav_order: 2
+parent: Quick Start
 has_children: false
 ---

-# Overview
+# Survey

 PromptAI provides an all-in-one devops platform of building, running and deploying a chatbot.
 It supports both on premises and cloud design and deployment.